StarArawn/kayak_ui/rfcs/rfc-4-text-selection-design.md

 ##### 4.1.5.
 Ownership

 One quick note to make is that the selection object should likely be stored in `WidgetManager`.
 This might come down to actual implementation, but it's probably best to keep it there so processing things like content and validating bounds can be done at any point in time— without having to pass the selection object in as a parameter from `KayakContext`.

+However, this depends on whether we want the selection object to store a reference to the node tree or the entire `WidgetManager` (see section [4.1.3 Alternative - `Arc`-ing](#413-alternative---arc-ing) for details).

 ##### 4.1.6.
 Validating Selection